 In this dual-degree program, you will earn a master of music in Vocal Performance with a concentration in Musical Theatre and a post-master’s advanced certificate in Vocal Pedagogy.
 Study one-on-one with renowned faculty, receive intensive training in voice, diction, and action, and build a vocal repertoire for teaching.

-Read the Gainful Employment Disclosure to learn more about job placement rates and how long it takes to complete the advanced certificate program.
 A dual-degree program in Classical Voice and Vocal Pedagogy is also available.

 Academic Plan Code: MVPR